 Which is Better – Aquarium Sand or Gravel?

 These two are both important substrates that you can find in any aquarium, but users often have a hard time choosing between the two.
 Starting with gravel, you will find it to be better for freshwater aquariums.
 The benefit is that it allows water to flow through it easily as compared to sand.
 This helps prevent the build-up of harmful bacteria and amoeba on the substrate.
-If the build-up is allowed to happen then you might end up with sick fish and accumulation of other contaminants.
+If the build-up is allowed to happen then you might end up with sick fish and an accumulation of other contaminants.

 Gravel is heavy and hence does not get pulled into the aquarium filters.
 If this were not the case, the filters would easily get clogged and work less efficiently.
 Gravel also comes in different colors so that you can customize the tank and make it complement the fish just the way you want.